sslab-gatech/oss-crs/INTEGRATION.md

 > - Mount host filesystems
 > - Execute commands with host-level privileges
 >
-> Only use `host_docker_builder: true` with trusted CRS implementations.
+> Only use `host_docker_builder` with trusted CRS implementations.
 This option is intended for controlled environments where the CRS code is trusted.

 **CRS developer requirements**:
 - Use `HOST_WORK_DIR`, `HOST_OUT_DIR`, `HOST_ARTIFACT_DIR` environment variables when constructing Docker volume mounts